BetaGammaEpsilon-com/drachma/docs/endpoints.md

 {
-    "uid": 0,         // (int) UID of the User "price": 0.0,     // (float) price of the Transaction "status": 1,      // (int) verification status: 1 is verified, 0 is unverified (Treasurer transactions are automatically verified)
-    "motion": "",     // (str, optional) the motion this Transaction is under "description": "" // (str, optional) a description of this Transaction }
+    "uid": 0,         // (int) UID of the User "price": 0.0,     // (float) price of the Transaction "motion": "",     // (str, optional) the motion this Transaction is under "description": "" // (str, optional) a description of this Transaction }